 The decision is made solely by the President.
 He determines the amount of the award.
 Once the decision is made, he informs the person who is recommended for the award as to the conditions of receiving the award and amount of the award.
 The maximum award cannot exceed the student’s semester tuition.

-Outside aid can be scholarships (VACU or private), tuition waivers, veteran benefits, etc. A recipient of financial aid at VCU should notify the Office of VACU for Financial Aid and Scholarships in writing of any other form of outside financial assistance received during the period for which aid is granted.
+Outside aid can be scholarships (VACU or private), tuition waivers, veteran benefits, etc. A recipient of financial aid at VCU should notify the Office for Financial Aid and Scholarships in writing of any other form of outside financial assistance received during the period for which aid is granted.

 All outside scholarship checks forwarded to VACU should contain instructions on which semester(s) they should be applied.
 Scholarships received with no instructions will all be applied to the semester in which they were received.
 In some situations, federal and state regulations will require the Office of Financial Aid and Scholarships to modify an existing financial aid package based on a student’s receipt of outside aid.
 The potential exists for students to be required to repay financial aid funds already received.